eddie-jimenez/NinjaOne/Ninja Watcher/README.md

 **`softwareInventory.json`** — Written by the NinjaOne agent.
 Contains every installed app with its real display name, exact `.app` path, and installed version.

 The daemon matches a Ninja title to a real app by searching the inventory's location paths.
-This approach is fully dynamic — no hardcoded app lists — and works for any app Ninja adds to its catalog in the future.
+If the inventory file is missing, it falls back to a filesystem search that splits camelCase titles into individual words (e.g. `AcrobatDCContinuous` → tries `acrobat` → finds `Adobe Acrobat.app`).
+This approach is fully dynamic — no hardcoded app lists.

 ### Install Completion Detection

-After the user clicks Install Now, the daemon polls `Orbit-apply-output.json` for a change in its `monTime` field.
-When `monTime` changes, NinjaOrbit has written a new result — the patch is complete.
+After the user clicks Install Now, the daemon polls `Orbit-apply-output.json` using two detection methods:

+**Primary:** `monTime` field change — when NinjaOrbit writes a new result it updates this timestamp.

+**Secondary:** title match in `patch_apply_report` — Orbit sometimes appends results without updating `monTime` (e.g. when multiple patches run in sequence).
+The daemon also checks if the snapshot title appears in the apply report with a terminal status (`installed`, `success`, or `failed`).

 A 5-minute timeout is enforced.
 If no completion is detected, the user sees an "Update Status Unknown" dialog.

+### Error Code 21 — App Still Running

+When Orbit tries to patch an app that is still open, it returns error code `21 (Application running)`.
+Rather than showing a failure dialog, the watcher:

+1. Keeps the progress dialog on screen
+2. Updates the message to: **"[App] needs to close before updating.
+Please save your work and close the application.
+The update will resume automatically."**
+3. Updates the progress text to: "Waiting for application to close…"
+4. Continues polling — when NinjaOne closes the app and Orbit retries successfully, the watcher catches it and transitions to the completion dialog normally

+Most apps are closed automatically by NinjaOne.
+Some apps with self-protection mechanisms (TeamViewer, some VPN clients, remote access tools) may resist forced closure — in those cases the user needs to close the app manually.
+The dialog tells them exactly what to do.

 ### Updater Wait Logic

-Many apps (Firefox, Chrome, etc.) run a privileged helper process after Orbit reports success to perform the final install steps.
-This helper kills any GUI process running in the user session while it's active.
+Many apps (Firefox, Chrome, Edge, etc.) run a privileged helper process after Orbit reports success to perform the final install steps.
+This helper can interfere with GUI processes while it's active.

 The agent waits for all processes referencing the app's `.app` path to exit before launching the completion dialog.
 This is fully generic — it works for any app's updater without hardcoding process names.

+### swiftDialog Compatibility

+Ninja Watcher supports both swiftDialog 2.x and 3.x.
+The agent detects the installed major version at startup and logs it.
+All dialogs use `/usr/local/bin/dialog` (the `dialogcli` launcher) with `--callingpid $$` to tie the dialog lifetime to the agent process — this prevents the dialog from being killed by app updater processes during installation.

 ### Dialog Lifecycle